rajewsky-lab/spacemake/docs/config.rst

 **If a sample has no barcode\_flavor provided, the default run\_mode will be used**

-Provided barcode\_flavors
+Provided barcode-flavors
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Spacemake provides the following barcode\_flavors out of the box:
+Spacemake provides the following barcode-flavors out of the box:

 .. code-block:: yaml